 The shorter the better: at exground filmfest, this is true amongst all genres – and especially for the short film programs loved so much by the audience.

 Every year, exground filmfest takes a special look at the filmic work of a specific country.
-In cooperation with colleges and local institutions, we already presented big and small masterpieces from Fennoscandia, Austria, Great Britain, France, Canada, the Benelux countries, Spain, Sweden, Latin America, Israel, Switzerland, Australia, New Zealand, Mexico, Greece, Iran as well as Turkey.
-In 2018, the focus will be dedicated to latest productions from the Philippines.
+In cooperation with colleges and local institutions, we already presented big and small masterpieces from Fennoscandia, Austria, Great Britain, France, Canada, the Benelux countries, Spain, Sweden, Latin America, Israel, Switzerland, Australia, New Zealand, Mexico, Greece, Iran, Turkey, the Philippines, Brazil, Italy, the USA as well as Portugal.
+In 2023, the focus will be dedicated to latest productions from Chile

-exground filmfest dedicates a program to a specific director’s work every year.
+In special festival years, exground filmfest dedicates a program to a specific director’s work.
 These compact and exquisite screenings already presented directors as Abel Ferrara, Michael Haneke, Mike Figgis, Claire Denis, David Cronenberg, Julio Médem, Roy Andersson, Eyal Sivan and an homage to German actor and director Ulli Lommel.

-exground filmfest’s contest programs have become an important forum for numerous promising young film makers – not least due to the huge audience interest in works off the cinema mainstream.
-At exground filmfest 30, cash prizes and non-cash prizes over EUR 20,000 were awarded.
+exground filmfest’s contest programs have become an important forum for numerous promising young filmmakers – not least due to the huge audience interest in works off the cinema mainstream.
+At exground filmfest 36, cash prizes and non-cash prizes of almost EUR 15,000 will be awarded.

 German Feature Film Competition